ysangkok/python-bitcoinlib/README.md

 ## Other considerations and warnings

-Script evaluation code of VerifyScript() is NOT in sync with bitcoin code, and lacks some features.
+Script evaluation code of VerifyScript() is NOT in sync with bitcoin core code, and lacks some features.
 While some effort was made to make it behave closer to the code in bitcoin core, full compatibility is far away, and most likely will not be ever achieved.